 - U.S. Surgeon General Jerome Adams stressed the importance of Americans getting flu vaccines for the next influenza season.

 - Princeton University announced that all courses in its undergraduate program will be fully remote in the fall semester.

 - Vaccine: Nations around the world and the global economy are desperately waiting for a coronavirus vaccine, and experts say there is a chance one will become available in record time.

 - New risk factors: The CDC included more demographic groups at risk for the coronavirus such as younger people who are obese and who have underlying health problems.

-- When to wear a mask: Scientific evidence shows face masks can help to control the spread of the novel coronavirus, but the nuances and changes in messaging about their use are complicating public health efforts.
+- When to wear a mask: Scientific evidence shows face masks can help control the spread of the coronavirus, but nuances and changes in messaging about their use are complicating public health efforts.

 - Elections: States need to determine how to hold safe elections by this fall.
 And state governments are facing budget shortfalls that threaten layoffs for public sector employees.